-BKSK is also directing the interior design of the building’s common spaces and individual units.
-Residences are composed of serene, gallery-like spaces.
-Kitchens are disguised as a volume within a volume.
+This building-as-art concept continues inside, where BKSK led the interior design of the building’s six exclusive residences.
+Dwellings are composed of serene, gallery-like spaces, designed specifically to protect and display over-sized pieces of art.
 An airy sculptural staircase is suspended within the double-height main room.
-Secondary spaces, such as vestibules and powder rooms, are carved from the building’s core and rendered as inky-black volumes, heightening the contrast between inside and out.
+Kitchens are disguised as a volume within a volume, and secondary spaces, such as vestibules and powder rooms, are carved from the building’s core and rendered as inky-black volumes, heightening the contrast between inside and out.

-“New York City Makes Way for Large Developments and Boutique Condos,” Mansion Global, February 2017
+“New York City Makes Way for Large Developments and Boutique Condos,” Mansion Global, March 2017

 “See the lush boutique condo that has reclaimed a once-troubled Noho site,” Curbed NY, February 2017

 “BKSK Architects share new renderings of artsy, boutique Noho condo 22 Bond,” 6sqft, February 2017

 “A New Street Show in NoHo,” New York Times, February 2017

 “Two modern developments in Manhattan’s Noho neighborhood given the green light by the LPC,” The Architect's Newspaper, August 2016

 “NoHo’s 22 Bond Finally Evolving into Condo,” Commercial Observer, April 2014

 Renderings by BLKHaus and Richport Group